josephgoksu/prime-nestjs/README.md

 ![GitHub commit activity the past week, 4 weeks, year](https://img.shields.io/github/commit-activity/w/joeygoksu/prime-nestjs.svg)
 ![GitHub package.json version](https://img.shields.io/github/package-json/v/joeygoksu/prime-nestjs.svg)

-Introducing the NestJS boilerplate, a comprehensive and modular starting point for your next Node.js project!
-Built with the latest version of NestJS, a powerful and flexible framework for building efficient and scalable server-side applications, this boilerplate includes support for TypeScript, PostgreSQL, and JWT authentication out of the box.
-Other features include configuration support with Dotenv, RBAC and CBAC for authorization, TypeORM for database interactions, Swagger for API documentation, and Docker Compose for container orchestration.
-Additionally, the boilerplate comes with pre-configured linting tools and secure HTTP headers with Helmet.
-Simply clone the repository, install the dependencies, and start building your next great idea!
+Introducing the NestJS boilerplate - a great way to get started on your next Node.js project!
+It's built using the latest version of NestJS, which is a powerful and flexible framework for creating efficient and scalable server-side applications.
+The boilerplate includes TypeScript, PostgreSQL, and JWT authentication right out of the box, so you don't have to worry about setting those up yourself.

+Other awesome features include configuration support with Dotenv, RBAC and CBAC for authorization, TypeORM for interacting with databases, Swagger for API documentation, and Docker Compose for container orchestration.
+Plus, the boilerplate also comes with pre-configured linting tools and secure HTTP headers with Helmet.

+Getting started is easy - just clone the repository, install the dependencies, and you're ready to start building your next great idea!

 ## 🚀 Features